 Student Health Insurance

 TCNJ requires that all full-time students have adequate health insurance to cover medical emergencies and hospitalization.
-ESL Students will enroll in the TCNJ Student Health plan per program policy, exchange students will enrolled unless proof of alternate insurance is documented by the specified deadline, degree seeking students should follow the instructions to enroll or waive prior to the deadline at the beginning of each semester.
+ESL Students will enroll in the TCNJ Student Health plan upon arrival per program policy, exchange students will be enrolled unless proof of alternate insurance is documented by the specified deadline, degree seeking students should follow the instructions to enroll or waive prior to the deadline at the beginning of each semester and/or academic year.

 For updated information about The College of New Jersey’s Student Health Insurance Plan, please visit their website: TCNJ Student Health Insurance Plan